yonbergman/dotenv-sync/README.md

 When initializing a new project you need to run `dotenv-sync generate_key` followed by `dotenv-sync push` to create the key which should be securely shared and the `.env-encrypted` file which can be commited.

 ### Subsequent uses
-If you're updating `.env.local` and want to share a change run `dotenv-sync push` and commit the change `.env-encrypted` file.
+If you're updating `.env.local` and want to share a change run `dotenv-sync push` and then commit the changed `.env-encrypted` file.

 If you're pulling a change from git and see that `.env-encypted` changed run `dotenv-sync pull` to update your local `.env.local`